subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ f_N(J) = -{1\over{\beta N}} \log{\sum_{(\sigma)}e^{-\beta H_N(J,\sigma)}} = -{1\over{\beta N}}\log Z_N(J)  $$

 where the summation is over all possible configurations of the spins.
-The average free energy density ${\overline f}(N)$ for $N$ particles is then obtained by averaging over the coupling distribution $J$
+The average free energy density ${\overline f}(N)$ for $N$ atoms is then obtained by averaging over the coupling distribution $J$

 $$ {\overline f}_N = \sum_{J} P[J] f_N(J) = -{1\over N\beta}E(\log Z_N(J)) $$

-and then taking the limit as $N\uparrow\infty$, we  finally obtain
+Finally we average over all the atoms by taking the limit $N\uparrow\infty$ to obtain

 $$ {\overline f} = \lim_{N\uparrow\infty}{\overline f}_N $$

-This is an exteremly difficult problem in probability theory due to the complexity in evaluating $E(\log Z)$.
+Computing ${\overline f}$ is an exteremly difficult problem in probability theory due to the complexity in evaluating $E(\log Z)$.
 In the 1960s a way to solve similar problems arose in the context of Quantum Field Theory, and is known as the replica method.
 It works as follows:
 With the random interactions frozen at $J_{ij}$, consider $n$ independent replicas of the system.
 Replicas have the same couplings $J_{ij}$, but evolve independently, so that they can end up with a different spin configuration.
-Using the replica idea, the overlap function $q_{ab}$ between two replicas is given by
+The overlap function $q_{ab}$ between two replicas is given by

 $$ q_{ab} = {1\over N} \sum_{i=1}^N \sigma_i^a \sigma_i^b $$